Results 1 to 29 of 29

 A lot of Audi wiring fixes - most noteably the wiring supplying the coilpacks require crimp/butt connectors due to changes in resistance that the solder introduces into the circuit.
 This resistance change might affect future proper operation of the ckt.

-Do u have the Bentley or Dealership Manual & Tools it takes to work on YOUR car properly?
-Or...
+Do U have a Bentley/Dealer Manual & Tools to work on UR car properly?

 22. #22